cr3you/creys-defli-tools/README.md

 sudo systemctl stop defli_feeder sudo systemctl disable defli_feeder
 ```
-This will turn off any changes and leave it how it was before.
+This will turn off the changes and leave everything as it was before.

 If you want also remove the files created before run these:
 ```